hindu-comm/weblogs/manasataramgini/2005/08/2005-08-26_the-end-of-the-era-of-tamil-warlords.md

 came to him in need or would at least bear some resemblance.” \[a hero of the veLIr clan\]

-neDumAn anchi: You warriors, Take care of yourselves\!
-Let us tell you My lord \[anchi\] is like a crocodile who in shallow water muddied by the playing of children from the city, can drag in, bring down, and slaughter an elephant, with water only knee deep\!
+neDumAn anchi: You warriors, Take care of yourselves!
+Let us tell you My lord \[anchi\] is like a crocodile who in shallow water muddied by the playing of children from the city, can drag in, bring down, and slaughter an elephant, with water only knee deep!

 vEl pAri: “The kings with great armies \[the big 3\] came against the hill in war, ignorant of how difficult it would be to prevail against